TaiwanBigdata/readgen/README.md

 exclude_files = [".env*"] # Exclude files from scanning.
 show_files = true # Default is true.
 Show files in the directory structure. show_comments = true # Default is true.
-Show first-line comments in the directory structure.
+Show first-line comments in the directory structure. max_depth = 1  # Optional.
+Specifies the maximum directory depth to display.
+Omit this line for no limit.

 [env] # `env` is a built-in method and will not be listed. title = "Environment Variables" # Block names are customizable, allowing you to override the default "Environment Variables."